Reform

 Apr 2019 to Mar 2020 | 10.5 % |

-Data source HM Prison and Probation Service annual digest
+The data source for this measure and more detailed information can be found in the HM Prison and Probation Service annual digest publication.

-Published: 28 July 2022.
+Published: 25 July 2024.

 The percentage of random mandatory drug tests which show drugs to be present, hence a downward trend is positive.
 This measure includes tests for new psychoactive substances ("NPS"), as defined in the Psychoactive Substances Act 2016.

-Note this measure replaces "random mandatory drug testing including new psychoactive substances"
+Note this measure replaces "random mandatory drug testing including new psychoactive substances".

-Apr 2019 to Mar 2020 | 4.3 % |
+Apr 2019 to Mar 2020

-Data source HM Prison and Probation Service annual digest
+The data source for this measure and more detailed information can be found in the HM Prison and Probation Service annual digest publication.

-Published: 28 July 2022.
+Published: 25 July 2024.

 Prisoners completing treatment free from dependence

-Apr 2020 - Mar 2021 32.5%
+Apr 2022 - Mar 2023

 Average prisoners working in prisons